 Active keyless entry(smart key LEFT IMAGE), where a button has to be pushed rather than using a metal key, has been around for years.
 Both keyless entry methods are much more convenient for drivers.

 Passive keyless entry, where you don’t have to push a button to unlock the car, is becoming standard on many higher model cars.

-There are a few methods that aren’t hacks, just clever tricks.
-One of these is to use a frequency jammer.
-These illegal devices can block any transmission within a certain frequency range.
-Fire one up near a car, and it can stop the signal getting through.
-The driver will think they locked the car, but it didn’t go through and the car stays unlocked, just waiting for the thief to open the door.
+There are a few methods that are not hacks, just clever.
+If a thief were to use a jammer near a car, it can stop the signal getting through.
+The driver will think they locked the car, but the signal did not go through and the car stays unlocked.

-Another method is good old fashioned organized crime: the thieves simply clone the keys and their security programming when the car goes in for repair.
-You can avoid this by making sure you go to reputable and trustworthy auto repair shops.
+Another method is good old fashioned organized crime, however this is highly uncommon.
+The thieves clone the keys and their security programming when the car goes in for repair.
+You can avoid this by making sure you go to reputable and trustworthy auto repair shops or locksmiths.

 And the best thing you can do to keep your car secure?

 Most robberies happen at peculiar evening or night hours, so make sure that your car is away from harm in a garage or another other secure area such as a large car park.